Steve Lukather: 2008–2013: Ever Changing Times, All's Well That Ends Well, and Transition

 Ever Changing Times, released on February 22, 2008, is a collection of songs Lukather recorded in 2007 between Toto tours.
 The album contains contributions from fellow session musicians Bill Champlin, Abe Laboriel, Jr., Leland Sklar, Steve Porcaro, and many others.
 Lukather's son Trevor contributed as well.
 Joseph Williams provides backing vocals on five of the tracks.
 Lukather wrote the songs for the album in a hotel room with his son and a handful of other musicians, using basic equipment.
-His song-writing philosophy is that if a song sounds good with only guitars and vocals, it will likely sound good after a full production.
+His songwriting philosophy is that if a song sounds good with only guitars and vocals, it will likely sound good after a full production.
 Lukather collaborated with Grammy Award-winning engineer and producer Steve MacMillan on the project, with the goal of introducing some new methods and techniques into the recording process.
 Lukather described the final tracks as "perfectly imperfect", preferring to record with the five-piece backing band in one room and in one take.
 MacMillan encouraged Lukather to use "organic, vintage tones".
 As a result, Lukather eschewed effects and played the guitar parts directly through tube amplifiers manufactured by Marshall, Vox, and some boutique brands.
-Lukather commented that MacMillan served as a valuable "second set of ears" in the studio, often encouraging him to keep parts that he normally would have discarded.
+Lukather commented that MacMillan served as a valuable "second set of ears" in the studio, often encouraging him to keep parts he normally would have discarded.
 As Toto had recently disbanded when Ever Changing Times was released, Lukather embarked on a solo tour to promote the album.
 The shows featured a mixture of songs from the album, songs written for other side projects, and "a few Toto obscurities".